yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .hands_on}

-In the next go-through with VarVAMP, we will get to know the *TILED* flavor.
-We don't generate a probe for quantasizing our pcr-product anymore, but therefore we need to specify the size of our overlapping region of the amplicons for the tiling function.
-Another adjustment which can be done is the optimal or maximum length determination of the amplicon.
-Two important settings, which you already know and can find in every flavor of VarVAMP is n_ambig, the number of ambigious nucleotides in your primer, and the threshold of consensus nucleotides to ensure the specifity of your design.
+In the next run with varVAMP, we will use the TILED flavour.
+There are also several settings to generate your individual output.
+You can specify the size of the amplicons and their overlapping regions.
+As with the primers for qPCR, you can determine the number of ambiguous nucleotides in you primers and the threshold for consensus nucleotides.
+However, this time we will only specify the maximum number of ambiguous nucleotides and allow the threshold to be automatically estimated.

 > <hands-on-title>Primer design with the TILED-flavour for whole genome amplification</hands-on-title>
 >